Do We Only Receive the Holy Spirit

 Why did those Samaritans who believed and were baptized in an outward ceremony (Acts 8:12) not receive the Holy Spirit?
 When the apostles heard that they received the Word of God, they sent Peter and John unto them, to pray for them, "that they might receive the Holy Spirit."
 (Acts 8:14-16)

 These Samaritans did not receive the Spirit when they were baptized because God wanted the Samaritan believers to be united with the original Jewish church in Jerusalem.
 It served the purpose of confirming Philip's teaching among the Samaritans and authenticated their work to the apostles in Jerusalem.
 There is a transition in the book of Acts from the Jews to the Samaritans to the Gentiles.

 Laying on of Hands

 Laying on of hands was an Old Testament ritual.

-Today, when performed by a Christian minister, it simply has to do with identification and setting one aside for service or consecration, and it declares that we are partners with that one.
+Today, it is not required, but when performed by a Christian minister, it is simply has to do with identification and setting one aside for service or consecration.
 It has nothing to do with "making sure" one receives the Holy Spirit.

 In Acts 19:1-2 when Paul ministered to those in Ephesus he came across certain ones who had only heard of the baptism of John.
 Did Paul baptize them again and lay hands on them because they had already been saved, but just didn't receive the Holy Spirit yet?
 No. When Paul baptized them and laid his hands upon them, they began to speak with tongues.
 They could now speak the gospel in other languages that could be understood.
 (By the way, this is the only place in the N. T. that mentions anyone being re-baptized.)